philippschw/philippschw.github.io/_posts/2020-05-28-whale-masks-with-unet-architecture.md

 #### Define Data loader

-Besides the data loading procedure, here We defined the backbone of the unet model, We use **seresnet34**.
+Besides the data loading procedure, here I defined the backbone of the unet model, I use **seresnet34**.
 In contrast to conventional resnet34, seresnet34 uses an additional trick called **Squeeze-and-Excitation** which often helps the model generalize extremely well.
 The (SE) block adaptively recalibrates channel-wise feature responses by explicitly modelling interdependencies between channels.
 For more information take a look a the original [paper](https://arxiv.org/pdf/1709.01507.pdf)